Mind the Prompt: A Novel Benchmark for Prompt-based Class-Agnostic Counting

 \section{Introduction}

-Object counting is the automated process of estimating the number of objects in still images or video frames~\cite{NIPS2010_fe73f687}.
-Very recently, research about this task has undergone a detour towards class-agnostic counting (CAC) aiming at enumerating the instances of arbitrary object categories never seen during model training~\cite{9577832}.
-This new trend overcomes the limitations affecting class-specific counting methods that instead estimate the number of objects belonging to specific classes, requiring individually trained networks for each object type such as people~\cite{8099912,8578662,8954153,10.1007/978-3-030-01228-1_45,8659316}, vehicles~\cite{8237658,8969620,CIAMPI2022117929}, or cells~\cite{8265200,CIAMPI2022102500}.
-In contrast, class-agnostic counting draws inspiration from humans' instinctive ability to discern what merits counting when confronted with unfamiliar objects, and it enables users to specify arbitrary categories of interest at inference time without needing model retraining and gathering new annotated data.
+Class-agnostic counting (CAC) aims to count instances of arbitrary objects beyond the set of categories seen at training~\cite{9577832}.
+This emerging trend overcomes the limitations affecting long-standing class-specific counting methods, which require individually trained networks for each object type – e.g., people~\cite{8099912,8578662,8954153,10.1007/978-3-030-01228-1_45,8659316,DIBENEDETTO2022117125}, vehicles~\cite{8237658,8969620,CIAMPI2022117929}, or cells~\cite{8265200,CIAMPI2022102500,Ciampi_2022,10619063}.
+In contrast, CAC draws inspiration from humans’ instinctive ability to discern what merits counting when confronted with unfamiliar objects, and it enables users to specify arbitrary categories of interest at inference time without needing model retraining or new annotated data.

-Target object classes in CAC can be specified with visual exemplars, \ie, bounding boxes surrounding object samples in the image~\cite{Wang_Xiao_Cao_Lu_2024,DBLP:journals/corr/abs-2405-11770,Liu_2022_BMVC,Dukic_2023_ICCV,10031021}, or with text prompts, \ie, textual object descriptions~\cite{10204688,AminiNaieni23,10.1145/3581783.3611789,Kang_Moon_Kim_Heo_2024,10483595,Pelhan_2024_CVPR,Lin_Chan_2024}.
-Even if current techniques exploiting visual exemplars outperform prompt-based methods, as exemplars offer more detailed information than text, providing inherent information about the visual appearance of the objects.
+Target object classes in CAC can be specified by users with visual exemplars, \ie, bounding boxes surrounding object samples in the image~\cite{Wang_Xiao_Cao_Lu_2024,DBLP:journals/corr/abs-2405-11770,Liu_2022_BMVC,Dukic_2023_ICCV,10031021}, or with text prompts, \ie, textual object descriptions~\cite{10204688,AminiNaieni23,10.1145/3581783.3611789,Kang_Moon_Kim_Heo_2024,10483595,Pelhan_2024_CVPR,Lin_Chan_2024}.
+Techniques leveraging visual exemplars currently outperform prompt-based methods, as exemplars offer more detailed information than text, providing inherent information about the visual appearance of the objects.
 Nevertheless, prompt-based methods enhance flexibility and improve the capabilities and generality of counting models requiring reduced human intervention -- humans do not have to specify bounding boxes as input.
 These methods leverage the models’ natural language understanding and work hand-in-hand with popular vision-language foundation models such as CLIP~\cite{DBLP:conf/icml/RadfordKHRGASAM21}, thus representing highly appealing solutions~\cite{AminiNaieni23,Pelhan_2024_CVPR}.